timfox456/wireless2-labs/lab08-dynamic-encryption.md

 ![](img/l08-01-aircrack.png)

-Of these, `TC-Visitors` is acceptable.
-Of course this only will be the case if you are logged via the UMBC VM.
+Of these, the only one that has a captured handshake is `Wifi Hotspot 6802` (number 17 in the above screenshot).
+Of course this only will be the case if you are logged via the UMBC VM, and even then it will likely vary.
 If you are working on your own network then choose an appopriate choice.

 5. What dictionary did you use and how did you find it?
 What is the full path